Holocene extinction: Overview

+Mass extinctions are characterized by the loss of at least 75% of species within a geologically short period of time (i.e., less than 2 million years).
+The Holocene is the current geological epoch.

 The precise timing of the Holocene extinction event remains debated, with no clear consensus on when it began or whether it should be considered distinct from the Quaternary extinction event.
 However, most scientists agree that human activities are the primary driver of the Holocene extinction.
 A 1998 survey conducted by the American Museum of Natural History found that 70% of biologists acknowledged an ongoing anthropogenic extinction event.
 Some researchers suggested that the activities of earlier archaic humans may have contributed to earlier extinctions, especially in Australia, New Zealand, and Madagascar.
 Even modest hunting pressure, combined with the vulnerability of large animals on isolated islands, is thought to have been enough to wipe out entire species.
 Only in the more recent stages of the Holocene have plants suffered extensive losses, which are also linked to human activities such as deforestation and land conversion.

 Extinction rate

 The contemporary rate of extinction is estimated at 100 to 1,000 times higher than the natural background extinction rate—the typical rate of species loss through natural evolutionary processes.
 One estimation suggested the rate could be as high as 10,000 times the background extinction rate, though this figure remains controversial.
 Theoretical ecologist Stuart Pimm has noted that the extinction rate for plants alone is 100 times higher than normal.

 While some argue that the current extinction rates have not yet reached the catastrophic levels of past mass extinctions, Barnosky et al. (2011) and Hull et al. (2015) points out that extinction rates during past mass extinctions cannot be fully determined because of gaps in the fossil record.
-However, they agree that the ongoing biodiversity loss is nonetheless unprecedented.
+The former acknowledge that "the recent loss of species is dramatic and serious" but it does not "yet qualify as a mass extinction in the palaeontological sense of the Big Five".
 Estimates of species lost per year vary widely—from 1.5 to 40,000 species—but all indicate that human activity is driving this crisis.

 In The Future of Life (2002), biologist Edward Osborne Wilson predicted that, if current trend continues, half of Earth's higher lifeforms could be extinct by 2100.
 More recent studies further support this view.
 A 2015 study on Hawaiian snails suggested that up to 7% of Earth's species may already be extinct.
 A 2021 study also found that only around 3% of the planet's terrestrial surface remains ecologically and faunally intact—areas that still have healthy populations of native species and minimal human footprint.
 A 2022 study suggests that if global warming continues, between 13% and 27% of terrestrial vertebrate species could be driven to extinction by 2100, with habitat destructions and co-extinctions accounting for the rest.